badjeff/trackpuck/README.md

 - Build the core tower first.
 - Sensor breakouts order is counter clockwise started from 6 o'clock position
 - This peripheral doesn't required the weights.
 Use reusable self-adhesive sticky silicone gel pads from [Amazon](https://www.amazon.co.uk/silicone-Anti-Slip-holders-washable-transparent/dp/B07CGRHT31).
-- Tell AI agent read [this file](https://github.com/badjeff/trackpuck-zmk-config/blob/main/boards/shields/trackpuck/input_processor_trixer.c) before you prompt it to adjust the rates for you.
+- Tell AI agent read [zmk,input-processor-trixer](https://github.com/badjeff/trackpuck-zmk-config/blob/main/boards/shields/trackpuck/input_processor_trixer.c) before you prompt it to adjust the rates for you.
 But, you still can find each config description in .yml file before messing up the default rates.

 ### Firmware

-The ZMK firmware config repository can be find at [here](https://github.com/badjeff/trackpuck-zmk-config).
+The ZMK firmware config repository can be find at [HERE](https://github.com/badjeff/trackpuck-zmk-config).

+The peripheral will present itself as a mixture of keyboard and joystick with ZMK module [zmk-hid-joystick](https://github.com/badjeff/zmk-hid-joystick).
+The sensors are handled by ZMK module [zmk-mlx90393-driver](https://github.com/badjeff/zmk-mlx90393-driver).
+3D space convertion is handled in an embedded input-processor [zmk,input-processor-trixer](https://github.com/badjeff/trackpuck-zmk-config/blob/main/boards/shields/trackpuck/input_processor_trixer.c) in firmware config repo.

 ### Related Projects